Youtiao: Indonesia

 In Indonesia, the fried dough is known as cakwe ([tʃakwe]).
-It is commonly chopped or thinly sliced and then eaten for breakfast with bubur ayam (chicken porridge) or eaten as snacks with dipping of local version of chilli vinaigrette or peanut / satay sauce.
+It is commonly chopped or thinly sliced and then eaten for breakfast with bubur ayam (chicken congee) or eaten as snacks with dipping of local version of chilli vinaigrette or peanut / satay sauce.

 In Java, cakwe is usually sold as a street snack at kaki lima, usually at the same stalls that sell bolang-baling or roti goreng (sweet fried dough) and untir-untir (Javanese version of mahua).
 This snack is sometime served with spicy sweet salty sauce (optional).
 Savory cakwe, sweet bolang-baling and crunchy untir-untir are to be considered to compliment each other in a snack mix.

 Laos

 In Laos, youtiao is generally called kao nom kou or patongko (cf. Thai patongko) or "chao quay", and is commonly eaten with coffee at breakfast in place of a baguette (khao jee falang).
 It is also eaten as an accompaniment to "khao piek sen" (chicken noodle soup) or "jok" (congee).